leexgone/ecleaner/README.md

 # ecleaner

-cleanup the duplicated plugins in eclipse
+cleanup the duplicated plugins in eclipse plugins directory.